scorpp/db-vk/README.md

     mkdir -p ~/.local/lib/deabeef
     cp vkontakte.so ~/.local/lib/deadbeef/
-Restart Deadbeeef player for it load the plugin, now check out `File` menu
+Restart Deadbeeef player for it to load the plugin, now check out `File` menu